The Best Personalised Dog Collars Australia - An Overview

 The PAWID collar uses the organic, eco-friendly bamboo fibres for a unique collar with ultimately a shorter lifespan.
 That’s not to say that the collar will melt with one use.
 It is durable still but may not last as long as the others on this list.

-This model comes in three colours: pink, blue, and green.
+This model comes in three colours: pink, grey, and green.
 These three designs come in three sizes from small to large.
 This is therefore one of the more limited options in terms of sizing.
-The small is adjustable from 25-40cm.
-The medium size is adjustable from 31-48cm.
-The largest size is adjustable from 40-63cm.
+The small is adjustable from 25 cm to 40 cm.
+The medium size is adjustable from 31 cm to 48 cm.
+The largest size is adjustable from 40 cm to 63 cm.
 That is still a wide range but excludes the very smallest dogs, so do bear that in mind.

 So how do you personalise this collar?
 PAWID use a laser engraved technique to personalise dog collars with name and phone number.
 This is printed on the front buckle.
 The buckle isn’t very large so do keep the printing you request quite short.

 We love the simplicity of this brand, especially with how the colour options and design.
 It definitely looks cute on our dogs!

 Overall, for the price, this is a cute little collar.
 Soft colours, simple personalisation and an eco-friendly twist with the bamboo material.
 A unique economical choice for sure!

 We can agree that the leather look is definitely a classic, universal style that we love to see in dog collars.
 This genuine leather personalised dog collar takes things a step further in style, sizing and personalisation.

 Let’s start with the design.
 The Sirius model is sleek and simple.
 It comes in three flattering colours: deep red, dark brown and bright green.

 The Sirius Genuine Leather Dog Collar Personalised being tested by our independent expert team.